aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 ```
 ### 3. [MedicalRiskFactor](https://schema.org/MedicalRiskFactor)
 > [!TIP]
 > A MedicalRiskFactor may figure into target and comparator cohorts too.
 In schema.org a MedicalRiskFactor is anything that increases a person's likelihood of developing or contracting a disease, medical condition, or complication.
 These risk factors may be external or internal.
 External risk factors includes the physical environment (specific external exposome) and social determinants of health (general external exposome).
 Internal risk factors include the internal exposome (biomarkers), gene/environment interactions and the genome.
-Given its "richness", a MedicalRiskFactor can be mapped to one of several domains in the OMOP CDM including the [exposure_occurrence](https://www.ohdsi.org/wp-content/uploads/2023/10/19-zollovenecek-BriefReport.pdf) and the result from one or more [measurement](https://ohdsi.github.io/CommonDataModel/cdm54.html#measurement) occurrences.
+Given its "richness", a MedicalRiskFactor can be mapped to one of several domains in the OMOP CDM including the [exposure_occurrence](https://www.ohdsi.org/wp-content/uploads/2023/10/19-zollovenecek-BriefReport.pdf) aka **external_exposure** and the result from one or more [measurement](https://ohdsi.github.io/CommonDataModel/cdm54.html#measurement) occurrences.
 ```
 <